viswa-coder/DigitalClock/README.md

 - The `setup` function initializes the pin modes and sets up the timer.
 - The `loop` function continuously displays the time on the 7-segment display, updating every second.
 - The buzzer is enabled under specific conditions, and the clock resets at midnight.

-## Author
-- [Your Name]

-Feel free to contribute, report issues, or suggest improvements!